 1. General Provisions

-1.1.
-The present rules of handling customer complaints in Yapily Connect (hereinafter referred to as the Rules) are aimed for all natural persons and legal entities intending to lodge a complaint regarding services provided by Safe Connect UAB and/or Yapily Connect Ltd (hereinafter collectively referred to as the Company) and/or regarding agreements concluded or to be concluded with the Company by a current or potential customer of the Company, the aggrieved third person or a representative thereof (hereinafter referred to as the Complainant).
+1.1 The present rules of handling customer (End-user) complaints in Yapily (hereinafter referred to as the Rules) are aimed for all End-users (natural persons and legal entities) intending to lodge a complaint regarding services provided by Yapily Connect UAB and/or Yapily Connect Ltd (hereinafter collectively referred to as the Company) and/or regarding agreements concluded or to be concluded with the Company by a current or potential customer of the Company, the aggrieved third person or a representative thereof (hereinafter referred to as the Complainant).

 2. Lodging of complaints